 Airport/s: To travel to Jordan, you must book a flight through Queen Alia International Airport in Amma.
 It is the main international airport in Jordan.

-Wi-Fi Availability: There are free Wi-Fi connection in hotels, coffee shops and other cafes in Jordan.
+Wi-Fi Availability: There are free Wi-Fi connections in hotels, coffee shops and other cafes in Jordan.
 But the connection can be spotty at times, especially if you are traveling to remote areas of the country.

 Visa Required: Certain nationalities require a visa prior to arrival and travel to Jordan.
 Meanwhile, citizens from other countries require a prior visa clearance before entering Jordan.
 Only the citizens from the following countries do not need a visa to enter Jordan: Egypt, Kuwait, Bahrain, Japan, Hong Kong, Qatar, Oman, Syria, Saudi Arabia, South Africa, United Arab Emirates, Yemen and Vatican.